LaunchPlatform/nix-playground/README.md

 # nix-playground

-The nix-playground is a tool that makes applying patches to the nixpkgs packages much easier.
+The nix-playground is a command line tool that makes applying patches to the nixpkgs packages much easier.

 ## Example